browserengineering/book/book/forms.md

 ```

-[^hack-inline]: This is a bit of a hack, but it's indicative of the surprising
+[^hack-inline]: This is a bit of a hack, but it's indicative of the
-difficulty and complexity in all of the ways the different layout modes can mix
+difficulty and complexity in all the ways layout modes can mix in real
-in real browsers.
+browsers.

 With these changes the browser should now draw `input` and `button`
 elements as blue and orange rectangles.